 There are many effective natural remedies for shingles you may want to consider while the shingles infection runs its course.
 These include:

-- Warm baths are helpful to many people.
+Warm Baths are helpful to many people.
 Try one with colloidal oatmeal to soothe the skin and promote healing.
-Don’t continue the baths for any longer than necessary because too much bathing can contribute to dry skin which can be a problem for shingles patients especially after the blisters have dried up.
-Make sure the bath water has been filtered.
+Don’t continue the baths for any longer than necessary because too much bathing can contribute to dry skin which is often a concern for shingles patients, especially after the blisters have dried up.
+Make sure the bath water is filtered.
 A tablespoon of Ascorbic acid (Vitamin C) powder in your bath water will neutralize Chloramine.
-Add one teaspoon to your bath water about three to five minutes before you get in the bath so it has time to work.
+Add one teaspoon to your bath water about three to five minutes before you get in the bath, so it has time to work.

-- Apple Cider Vinegar compresses can also be useful to relieve pain and irritation.
-A great homemade recipe is composed of 1/2 cup of raw apple cider vinegar in two cups of tepid (lukewarm) filtered water.
+Apple Cider Vinegar Compresses can also be useful to relieve pain and irritation.
+A great homemade recipe uses 1/2 cup of raw apple cider vinegar in two cups of tepid (lukewarm) filtered water.
 Apply the compress to affected areas for about ten minutes 2-4 times daily.
 This will help to dry up the blisters.
 Discontinue once the blisters are gone.
-The application of raw honey is said by many to also help with symptoms as well as prescription medications.
+The application of raw honey may also help with symptoms as well as prescription medications.

-- Chiropractic.
-A visit to a chiropractor might prove to be very helpful.
+A visit to a chiropractor may prove helpful.
 The shingles virus dwells in the spinal column, where the virus can remain dormant for decades.
-Spinal misalignment is a strong contributing factor in outbreaks, and their duration.
+Spinal misalignment is a strong contributing factor in outbreaks and their duration.
 Chiropractic adjustments may dramatically speed the recovery process.

-- Supplementation with vitamins B12 Methylcobalamin, Lysine, B complex, Vitality C, Vitamin A (as retinyl acetate), Zinc Orotate (best taken at the first sign of a shingles infection) and Vitamin D3 as Bio D-Mulsion Forte can also give the immune system a boost.
+Supplementing with vitamins B12 Methylcobalamin, a potent dose of L-lysine, B complex, Vitality C, Vitamin A (as retinyl acetate), Zinc Orotate (best taken at the first sign of a shingles infection), Olive Leaf Extract, and Vitamin D3 can also give the immune system a boost.
 Another supplement to research is Lauricidin.
-Always use a good probiotic such as Lactero-Flora.
+Always use a good probiotic such as Floratrex.
 Capsaicin skin ointment may help to reduce the pain of shingles.
 Some have found that Grapefruit Seed Extract applied to the shingles area and by mouth to be effective (grapefruit seed extract should ALWAYS be diluted with distilled water before using internally and/or topically).
 Caution: If you are on medication that restricts the intake of grapefruit, do not use Grapefruit Seed Extract.

-- Lithium Orotate.
-According to Dr. Hans Nieper (German doctor): “One substance that I have found to be surprisingly effective for shingles is lithium orotate.
-Three to four capsules per day have been reported to dramatically reduce disabling pains.
-Lithium orotate seems to greatly reduce the pain and itching of post-herpetic neuralgia which can linger for months and years after the lesions of shingles have resolved.
+Dr. Hans Nieper (German doctor) states: “One substance that I have found to be surprisingly effective for shingles is lithium orotate (low dose of the mineral lithium – not synthetic lithium).
+Three to four capsules per day have been reported to reduce disabling pains dramatically.
+Lithium orotate seems to greatly reduce the pain and itching of post-herpetic neuralgia, which can linger for months and years after the lesions of shingles have resolved.
 Lithium has profound antiviral properties against herpes infections and may significantly reduce the frequency and severity of herpes outbreaks.
 Overall, lithium treatment resulted in a consistent reduction in the mean number of episodes per month, the average duration of each episode, the total number of infection days per month, and the maximum severity of symptoms.”

 BONUS: More Natural Remedies for Shingles

-Essential Oils.
-Topical applications of such essential oils as Lemon Balm, Peppermint, Oregano and Ravensara aromatica (Ravensara) can also help reduce pain and encourage healing.
-Always be sure to mix high quality organic essential oils with an appropriate carrier oil.
+Topical applications of such essential oils as Lemon Balm, Peppermint, Oregano, and Ravensara aromatica (Ravensara) can also help reduce pain and encourage healing.
+Always be sure to mix high-quality organic essential oils with an appropriate carrier oil.

-- Blend together: 10 drops sandalwood–5 drops blue cypress–4 drops peppermint–2 drops ravensara.
-Dilute 50:50 with massage oil and apply 6 – 10 drops on the affected area, back of neck, and down the spine 1 – 3 times daily. (from Essential Desk Reference)
+- Blend: 10 drops sandalwood–5 drops blue cypress–4 drops peppermint–2 drops ravensara.
+Dilute 50:50 with massage oil and apply 6 – 10 drops on the affected area, back of the neck, and down the spine 1 – 3 times daily. (from Essential Desk Reference)